lambda-oinks/tomato-experiment/index.md

 <div class="centerimgcontainer">
 <img src="/posts/2014-04-01-tomato-experiment/tomatoes.jpg" alt="Freshly cut tomatoes" style="">
-<div class="caption">Freshly cut tomatoes</div>
+<div class="caption">Freshly cut tomatoes.
+And the best game ever.</div>
 </div>

-I've long believed that I have a more sophisticated taste for tomatoes than an average tomato eater, and I am better at spotting treasures than an average grocery shopper.
+Everyone's doing a startup, so I need to do one, too.
+I have a highly unique intersection of unusual skills, which means I have the perfect story as a Founder.
+There are fewer deep learning experts than would fill up a room, and I doubt there are many others as passionate at tomato picking as I. I've long believed that I have a more sophisticated taste for tomatoes than an average tomato eater, and I am better at spotting treasures than an average grocery shopper.

-Experiment Design
+Research[^1]
 ---------

+[^1]: While this entire post was written in the spirit of the holiday, this research was carried out very seriously and with high scientific standards.

 While I was convinced that I had superior tomato selection skills, science had to be the final arbiter, of course.

+### Experiment Design

 I designed an experiment with my friend Chris, and emailed my housemates at 7D with the following proposal, edited for anonymity and clarity:

 <blockquote>
 ### Introduction
 Chris and Oinkina have a long-standing dispute about the quality of Oinkina's tomato picking vs. his.
-To this end, Chris and Oinkina have designed a simple double-blinded experiment[^1].
+To this end, Chris and Oinkina have designed a simple double-blinded experiment[^3].
 Chris' tomato selection will be compared with Oinkina's selection by both Chris and Oinkina and by third-party volunteers.

 ### Background
 Oinkina has been studying the field of Tomato Selection for the past 13 years.
 Chris has been vegetarian for the past 17 years.